-Born in Cork, Trevor graduated with a Chemistry degree in University College Cork in 2004.
-He carried out his PhD under the supervision of Prof. John Wenger at The Centre for Research into Atmospheric Chemistry in UCC.
+Born in Cork, Trevor graduated with a BSc.
+Chemistry degree in University College Cork (UCC) in 2004.
+He carried out his Ph.D. research under the supervision of Professor John Wenger at The Centre for Research into Atmospheric Chemistry in UCC.
 Trevor's research focused on the Atmospheric Simulation Chamber Studies of the Ozonolysis of Green Leaf Volatiles.
-Trevor completed his PhD studies in 2010.
-Trevor was appointed Technical Officer for the Chemistry Department in 2011.
-He is responsible for undergraduate Physical Chemistry practicals and many aspects of continuous assessment associated with Physical Chemistry modules.
+He completed his Ph.D. studies in 2010 and was appointed Technical Officer for the School of Chemistry in 2011.
+He is responsible for the management and development of undergraduate Physical Chemistry practicals and many aspects of continuous assessment associated with undergraduate Physical Chemistry modules.

 - 2011 - Present, Senior Technical Officer in Chemistry, University College Cork.

 - 2009 - 2011, Research Assistant / Senior Demonstrator, University College Cork.

 - 2004 - 2009, PhD Chemistry, University College Cork.